-Combining quantitative and qualitative data to inform future service provision: Because all quantitative data at 3 months post LWC had a noticeable dip in the level of improvement, the themes from the qualitative data were mapped chronologically over the course of the 12 months.
+Because all quantitative data at 3 months post LWC had a noticeable dip in the level of improvement, the themes from the qualitative data were mapped chronologically over the course of the 12 months.
 Different stages in the participants' journeys emerged.
-The first 6 weeks after the LWC were generally used to 'experiment with and implement' information and techniques from the course.
-A small group of patients experienced transformations which left them empowered, doing activities they always 'meant' to do, with better personal relationships and navigating the medical system with more confidence - they appeared to be thriving.
-From 6 weeks - 3 months onwards, the majority of participants reported barriers to sustaining initial changes (Table 3), which led to two broad trajectories.
-Some participants couldn't consistently maintain a positive change, but reported knowing what they needed to do.
-When these participants realised that they were not maintaining their lifestyle changes as well as they wanted to, they were able to renew their efforts to make changes without further support from PBUK.
-For a smaller group of clients, however, the barriers they experienced felt insurmountable without further support and they often reported resorting to 'old habits'.
+The first 6 weeks after the LWC were generally used to "experiment with and implement" information and techniques from the course.
+A small group of patients experienced transformations that left them empowered, doing activities they always "meant" to do, with better personal relationships and navigating the medical system with more confidence-they appeared to be thriving.
+From 6 weeks to 3 months onward, the majority of participants reported barriers to sustaining initial changes (Table 3), which led to 2 broad trajectories.
+Some participants could not consistently maintain a positive change, but reported knowing what they needed to do.
+When these participants realized that they were not maintaining their lifestyle changes as well as they wanted to, they were able to renew their efforts to make changes without further support from PBUK.
+For a smaller group of clients, however, the barriers they experienced felt insurmountable without further support and they often reported resorting to "old habits."